(This is part of the series ‘D&D: Chasing the Dragon.’ Read more from the home page.)

 It wasn’t until he suddenly quit the game that I realized just how much of that experience rode on him.
 After he left, things just weren’t the same.
 I couldn’t seem to reignite that spark, that momentum that we had.
 I would spend the next eight years trying to recapture the magic, trying to understand how it had worked, and how to do it again.

 I’d dabbled in a few short-lived D&D outings up until then, but it wasn’t until after my WoW story dried up that I took a firm and committed step into the realm of tabletop.
 But I brought along some expectations and a high bar.
 I wanted to do things similarly to how I’d done them in the MMO.
 There were times when it was clear that my DM and I had different ideas on how this game was to be played.
-He was a fine DM – he certainly had an influence on how I would run the game later in life.
-But his style was just not congruous with how I understood roleplaying to work.
+Don’t get me wrong: he was a fine DM, and he certainly had an influence on how I would run the game later in life.
+But his style just didn’t feel congruous with how I understood roleplaying to work.
 I had every reason to believe that my MMO experience had been valuable if only I could create it for the people I played with in D&D.

 After all, the two formats seemed similar enough.
 Dump a fantasy character into a fantasy world and start being that character.
 Talk how they would talk, do what they would do.
 Superficially there was no difference.
 Why couldn’t it work in D&D?
 Already I was internalizing the notion that many people learn from mainstream RPGs, online and off: roleplaying is a self-paced affair.
 It’s external to the game itself, and never the twain shall meet.
 Of all the game systems I played at the time, that was the common thread.
 I had never seen a game that expressly governed – or, as my DM regarded it, interfered with – the roleplaying aspect of the game.
 Roleplaying was something wild and free, and no system ought dare constrain it.
 It would take me years to unlearn that lie.